-Meanwhile, in March 2018, the 6th Circuit Court of Appeals became the first appellate court in the land to extend the nation's main federal employment discrimination statute to cover transgender and transitioning employees.
+Meanwhile, in March 2018, the 6th Circuit Court of Appeals became the first appellate court in the and to extend the nation's main rederal employment discrimination statute to cover transgender and transitioning employees.
 In Stephens v.
 R.G. & G.R.
 Harris Funeral Homes, Inc., the court ruled that employers cannot discriminate against such employees without violating Title VII.
-This is the third case to be accepted for review by the Supreme Court.